moiseyalaev/moiseys-meals/README.md

 App not hosted online due to the cost of tokens to use openAPI

-Future feature:
+* Future feature
-A grocery list and calendar UI that will fill as meals are set for the week
+  A grocery list and calendar UI that will automatically fill as the ai helps the user decided on a meal

 * Ruby, Rails, and React version
- 3.1, 7.0,
+  3.1, 7.0, 18.
+2

 * System dependencies
   All the dependencies are listed in gemfile.
 The only external service required is OpenAPI to power the ai bot